New time visualization module: December 3, 2021

 Regenerated entries: September 16, 2021

-Added about 700 new abstracts, detangled 31 erroneously conflated entries, and modified the HTML to display more granular credit for the different contributions to each entry.
+This update added about 700 new abstracts, detangled 31 erroneously conflated entries, and modified the HTML to display more granular credit for the different contributions to each entry.

 Regenerated entries: September 13-14, 2021